bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 The existing customer (``customer.pl``) and public (``public.pl``) interfaces were replaced by a new REST backend (``Kernel/WebApp``) and a modern Vue.js based front end application.
 This means that all related code has to be ported and/or rewritten.

 There is one special case for public front end modules that don't serve an HTML application.
-These can be ported rather easily to the new REST backend (see also `the REST API docs <http://doc.otrs.com/doc/api/otrs/7.0/REST/>`__).
+These can be ported rather easily to the new REST back end (see also `the REST API docs <https://doc.otrs.com/doc/api/otrs/7.0/REST/>`__).
 See for example ``Kernel/WebApp/Controller/API/Public/Package/Repository.pm``.
-This example also shows how endpoints can support both new REST-like URLs but at the same time the legacy URLs based on the ``/otrs/customer.pl?Action=MyAction`` routes at the same time.
+This example also shows how endpoints can support both new REST-like URLs and the legacy URLs based on the ``/otrs/customer.pl?Action=MyAction`` routes at the same time.

 For some important URLs in the customer interface that are linked from legacy systems, redirect controllers may need to be provided to make sure the old URLs keep working.